- Contact Information

 [ to top ]

 Ed graduated from SUNY Upstate Medical University in 1998 with a B.S./M.P.S. degree in Physical Therapy and completed his transitional doctorate in Physical Therapy from SUNY Upstate Medical University in August 2012.
 In 1994, he graduated from Cornell University with a BS degree with Honors in Nutritional Sciences and a minor in Exercise Science from Ithaca College.
 Ed's clinical experience includes direct patient care in acute care hospital settings, out-patient clinics, acute/sub-acute rehabilitation, assistive living/long term nursing facilities and home care.
-Administratively, he has served as rehabilitation supervisor/director and center coordinator of clinical education in various Rockland and Orange county facilities.Ed began his career at Orange County Community College in August 2010 as Academic Coordinator of Clinical Education and teaches Contemporary Practice for the PTA and Introduction to Health Professions.
-At home, Ed is married with 3 children and 1 dog.
+Administratively, he has served as rehabilitation supervisor/director and center coordinator of clinical education in various Rockland and Orange county facilities.Ed began his career at Orange County Community College in January 2002 as an adjunct instructor teaching Myology for the Massage Therapy department.
+In August 2010 he became the Academic Coordinator of Clinical Education and teaches Contemporary Practice for the PTA, PTA I (co-laboratory instructor) and Introduction to Health Professions (HLT 101).
+At home, Ed is married with 3 children and 2 dogs.
 In addition, he maintains his clinical experience by providing services for geriatric home bound patients.

 [ to top ]